 - Add unlimited agents across geographies: If interested volunteers can’t make it to your office, connect them from their locations.
 CallHub allows volunteers to connect remotely through their browser or even their phones.
 All relevant data is still available on the CallHub application to omit manual paperwork.

 - Choice of dialers: The most suitable dialer for your campaign depends on how exhaustive your contact list is, how many agents are available and what the interaction with the donor entails.
-CallHub offers three options that let you make calls in the fastest and the most efficient manner.
+CallHub offers two dialer options that let you make calls in the fastest and the most efficient manner.

 |Dialer Types||Features||Best used when|